alem-platform/sprint-js/story01/void-investigator/README.md

 # The Void Investigator

-You are the Void Investigator, tasked with exploring the murky depths of `null` and `undefined`.
+You are the Void Investigator, tasked with exploring the murky depths of [null](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Operators/null) and [undefined](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/undefined).
 Using your vast knowledge, you must create a function that can distinguish between null, undefined, and other values.
 Only by identifying them correctly can you navigate the void.

 ### Instructions: